kasthack-labs/kasthack.AutoTagging/README.md

 <your query>
 ```

-* Now your DBAs and devops can easily detect sources of problematic queries and deal with them.
+* This allows your DBAs and DevOps teams to easily identify the sources of problematic queries and address them.

-## How does it work
+## How does it work?

-* Source generator that mirrors all dapper methods, adds `[Callel(MemberName|FilePath|LineNumber)]` parameters to these methods, and prepends them to queries.
+* [Source generator](src/dapper/kasthack.Autotagging.DapperProxySourceGenerator/DapperSourceGenerator.cs) mirrors all Dapper methods, adds optional `[Caller(MemberName|FilePath|LineNumber)]` parameters to these methods, and generates a [nuget-package](https://nuget.org/packages/kasthack.Autotagging.DapperProxy) with proxying extension methods.
+* Your code automatically picks up matching overloads, while the compiler fills in caller information during the build.